hyperledger-archives/grid-rfcs/0000-catalog.md

     ])
 ```

-## Transaction Payload and Execution (catalog operations)
+## Transaction Payload and Execution

-CatalogPayload Transaction
-CatalogPayload contains an action enum and the associated action payload.
+The following payloads contain an action enum and the associated action payload.
 This allows for the action payload to be dispatched to the appropriate logic.
-Only the defined actions are available and only one action payload should be
+Only the defined actions (enum) are available, and only one Action should be
-defined in the CatalogPayload.
+performed in a payload.

+### CatalogPayload Transaction

 ```
 message CatalogPayload {
     enum Actions {